qwerty12/mpv-winbuild/README.md

     * I picked Oniguruma because it's C, reasonably fast and, most importantly, provides an API that emulates the POSIX `regex.h`.
 PCRE2 can also do this.
 If there's a tangible advantage to using PCRE2, I will switch to that

+    * Do not report any bugs relating to `sub-filter-regex` (maybe even subtitles in general) to the mpv team

 * Because the mpv builds here have been modified with unofficial patches, please see if you can reproduce any bugs you may experience with [shinchiro's pristine builds](https://github.com/shinchiro/mpv-winbuild-cmake/releases) before making a bugreport to the mpv team.
 At the very least, let them know you're using this modified build.

 Everything else is pretty much the same as shinchiro's builds.